 \subsection{Image generation}

-All images are generated with Stable Diffusion v2.0, using an interactive open-source web interface.\cite{rombachHighResolutionImageSynthesis2022, automatic1111StableDiffusionWeb2023} Images are sampled using the ancestral Euler scheduler.\cite{karrasElucidatingDesignSpace2022} The main inference parameters which influence image generation quality are (1) the number of steps for the sampling scheduler and (2) the classifier-free guidance (CFG) scale.\cite{hoClassifierFreeDiffusionGuidance2022} Using more steps for sampling typically leads to better image quality, but increases the inference time.
+All images are generated with Stable Diffusion v2.0, using an interactive open-source web interface \cite{rombachHighResolutionImageSynthesis2022, AUTOMATIC1111_Stable_Diffusion_Web_2022}.
+Images are sampled using the ancestral Euler scheduler \cite{karrasElucidatingDesignSpace2022}.
+The main inference parameters influencing image generation quality are the number of steps for the sampling scheduler and the classifier-free guidance (CFG) scale \cite{hoClassifierFreeDiffusionGuidance2022}.
+Using more steps for sampling typically leads to better image quality but increases the inference time.
 The CFG scale can be used to set the trade-off between sample quality and sample diversity.
-Practically, a high CFG scale means images will follow the text prompt more closely at the expense of diversity.
-Conversely, a low CFG scale results in images that deviate more from the prompt and consequently have lower fidelity, but higher diversity.
+A high CFG scale makes the model follow the text prompt more closely at the expense of diversity.
+Conversely, a low CFG scale results in images that deviate more from the prompt and consequently have lower fidelity but higher diversity.

-To introduce a medical modality as a new concept to a pre-trained diffusion model, we use the textual inversion process.\cite{galImageWorthOne2022} Put simply, this process finds a vector in the text embedding space that optimally represents the concept.
-Practically, this is done by freezing the entire architecture apart from this embedding vector and doing backpropagation with a similarity loss, as illustrated in Figure \ref{fig:overview}.
-We train embeddings with a constant learning rate of $0.005$ for 50,000 steps with a batch size of 1.
-In the work of Gal et al., during training prompts are generated from a list of templates, for instance: "\textit{a photo of a $<$embedding$>$}" or "\textit{a rendering of a $<$embedding$>$}".
-Since these templates do not necessarily make sense in a medical imaging context, we simplify this by always prompting the model only with the embedding name during training.
-We experiment with the amount of images used to train an embedding and the vector size of the embedding.
-To evaluate the impact of inference and training parameters on generation quality, we compute the Fr\'echet Inception Distance using 100 generated samples compared to 100 real examples for each parameter setting.\cite{szegedyRethinkingInceptionArchitecture2015}
+To introduce a medical modality as a new concept to a pre-trained diffusion model, we use Textual Inversion \cite{galImageWorthOne2022}.
+This process finds a vector in the text embedding space which optimally represents the concept.
+Practically, this is done by freezing the entire architecture apart from the embedding vector and performing backpropagation with a similarity loss, as illustrated in Figure \ref{fig:overview}.
+We train embeddings with a constant learning rate of $0.005$ for 50,000 steps with a batch size of 1, which takes approximately 4 hours on an RTX2070 GPU.
+In the work of Gal et al., prompts are generated during training from a list of templates, for instance: "\textit{a photo of a $<$embedding$>$}" or "\textit{a rendering of a $<$embedding$>$}".
+Since this does not necessarily apply to a medical imaging context, we prompt the model only with "\textit{$<$embedding$>$}" during training.